hskwakr/PracticeSingleResponsibilityPrinciple/PracticeSingleResponsibilityPrinciple/Sample1/README.md

 ## Structure
 - Before directory
 The code samples before applying the principal.
-We focused an `OrderController` class.
+I focused an `OrderController` class.
+That class has many jobs.
+  > For every little change, the developer needs to change the entire controller’s code.

 - After directory
 The code samples after applying the principal.
+  - Apply SRP
+    > The class Controllers should only control the overall process, and not actually house every bit of logic of the process.